 UX makeover: BAR website

 Each of the tools are now depicted as individual tiles with a thumbnail image for quick recognition.
 Clicking on them opens additional information as a modal popup.
-In the upper right corner there is a search box with jQuery autocomplete so users can search for tools by name.
+In the upper right corner there is a search box with autocomplete so users can search for tools by name.
 Users can also find what they are looking for via the dropdown menus at the top.
 News and other announcements are highlighted in a dedicated box near the top of the page.

 Jamie Waese and Nicholas J. Provart.
 The Bio-Analytic Resource for Plant Biology.
 Book chapter in: Methods in Molecular Biology - Plant Genomics Databases, Aalt-Jan van Dijk ed., Springer, 2017.
 ISBN 978-1-4939-6658-5